DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2023-01-16-viewing-sent-referrals-and-making-another-referral.md

 We added an overview page that shows sent referrals and any draft referrals.

 Clicking on a sent referral will show a read-only version.
-We also added contact details for the TRA if users need to make any changes.

 ### Adding a link from the confirmation page to the referral details page